kaapstorm/tedmagi_2024/src/5_enablement.rst

 A word about distribution.
 In some places today, local property taxes pay for local schools.
 That means that richer neighbourhoods get better schools.
 That's not equitable.
+Location groups are funded equitably.
-Location-based services, like schools, must be funded equitably.
-But, a callback to autonomy, location groups should be able to decide how their funding is allocated.
+But, a callback to autonomy, location groups must be able to decide how their funding is allocated, because they know best what their problems are.